xiuqili-xl/FORCE11-PREreview-Club-Jul2026/README.md

 ## Agent usage

-Generative AI (Codex, 5.6 Sol Light) was **only** used to draft this README.md file, which has since been reviewed and edited to ensure accuracy.
+Generative AI (Codex, 5.6 Sol Light) was **only** used to draft and update this README.md file, which was subsequently reviewed and edited to ensure accuracy.